soltheaeon/mlops/docs/setup.md

 ## It ALWAYS starts with the business needs

 <q cite="https://venturebeat.com/2020/12/16/the-future-of-ai-deployments-reaching-production-is-bright-in-2021/">
-Most artificial intelligence (AI) projects fail.
+Most AI projects fail.
 About 80% never reach deployment, according to Gartner, and those that do are only profitable about 60% of the time.
 </q>

+These are dismal numbers, especially considering the fact that it calls into question the value added by AI Engineers.
+Therefore, to minimize the likelihood of such failure, it is up to us to set realistic expectations with stakeholders right from the start.
+After all, most AI projects fail because of at least one of the following problems:

+- The project is poorly scoped
+- The desired solution is not technically feasible
+- The leap into production does not succeed
+- Success criteria are not defined

 ## Git repositories